Skip to content

 How does Rocket Lawyer’s subscription work for patents?
 The monthly membership gives you discounts on legal services.
 Patent attorney fees are separate and charged on top.
 If you forget to cancel after your patent work is done, the monthly charges continue.

 What is the advantage of working with a patent specialist?
 A patent specialist drafts claims and specifications every day for the same type of work.
+For tips on finding the right one, see how to choose a patent attorney.
 That repetition builds pattern recognition for what examiners look for, what language holds up during prosecution, and where applications tend to be vulnerable.
 Applicants who use a registered patent agent or attorney are 2.7 times more likely to receive a granted patent than those who file without professional help.